pcfields/note-editor-se/README.md

 - [ ] User can mention other users in the note

 ## Notes and Decisions made

+I have made small commits so you can see my thought process.
+In a team setting they may use feature branches but I choose to keep it simple for this task.

 The tests currently hardcode the api prefix.
 I tried to use the prefix in the tests but I encountered some challenges so I skipped this for now to save time.